 Chat & Learn Social Skills Development

-The Chat & Learn social skills development materials and games will be utilized by students with developmental language, cognitive and social impairments that require systematic, ongoing authentic daily instruction to learn critical social skills.
+Fully funded by the George Giffin Fund, the Chat & Learn social skills development materials and games will be utilized by students with developmental language, cognitive and social impairments that require systematic, ongoing authentic daily instruction to learn critical social skills.
 The Chat & Learn grant will help students increase communication and language skills during their 9th Period learning hour.
 The RFH students who will benefit from this grant assisted with the grant request by selecting the materials and games in the grant application

 Peter Pugger Clay Recycling Machine

-The Peter Pugger Vacuum Power Wedger will save thousands of dollars annually by enabling the re-use of approximately 1,000+ pounds of scrap clay each school year.
+Funded in part by the George Giffin Fund, the Peter Pugger Vacuum Power Wedger will save thousands of dollars annually by enabling the re-use of approximately 1,000+ pounds of scrap clay each school year.
 It will have a significant positive environmental impact by recycling large quantities of scrap clay for re-use, reducing waste, improving air quality in the classroom by eliminating clay dust, and expanding class time for project work.
 RFH's ceramics classes are a very unique high school class offering that 125 RFH students take part in each school year.
 The Peter Pugger is a college-level recycling machine that the RFH students will be graded on in their use of it.